 - Get $10 a month off per line.
 You must bring your own phone or when you purchase a new phone from Sprint.

-- For $70 a month, you’ll get $20 off on all lines until June 30, 2020, with the bring your own phone or the full price phone purchase offer.
+- For $70 a month, you’ll get $20 off on all lines until June 30, 2022, with the bring your own phone or the full-price phone purchase offer.

 - If you want to buy a new phone, there are 55 phones available at Sprint

-The Unlimited Premium plan has 100GB data allowance for mobile hotspot devices.
+The Unlimited Premium plan has a 100GB data allowance for mobile hotspot devices.
 What’s great about this service is that it is under Sprint, one of the most reliable carriers with the best coverage all over the US.
-Sprint currently has coverage even in Mexico and Canada so you’ll never miss anything especially when you are traveling to these destinations soon.
+Sprint currently has coverage even in Mexico and Canada, so you’ll never miss anything, especially when traveling to these destinations soon.

 - Unlimited plan price at $80 a month